 More than a hundred islands make up the Seychelles archipelago, but the vast majority of them are completely uninhabited.
-Only the selected few can call a private island their home, while the ‘regular’ Seychellois live on one of the three biggest islands – Mahé, Praslin, and La Digue.
+Only the selected few can call a private island their home, while most Seychellois live on one of the three biggest islands – Mahé, Praslin, and La Digue.

-Seychelles is more than a honeymoon destination and it has plenty to offer for those looking for a different travel experience.
-It’s also a great destination for a family vacation as it has all you need to keep the kids happy and entertained: beautiful weather, amazing beaches with plenty of swimming opportunities, exotic wildlife, and good food.
+Seychelles islands are more than a honeymoon destination.
+They have plenty to offer for those looking for a different travel experience.
+It’s also a great destination for a family vacation because it has all you need to keep the kids happy and entertained: beautiful weather, amazing beaches with plenty of swimming opportunities, exotic wildlife, and good food.

-The island is 6 km (4 miles) wide and 26 km (16 miles) long and its highest peak rises to 905 meters (almost 3,000 feet).
+The island is 6 km (4 miles) wide and 26 km (16 miles) long.
+Its highest peak rises to 905 meters (almost 3,000 feet).

-Mahé is home to more beaches than you can possibly visit during your holiday, but it has much more to offer than that.
+Mahé is home to more beaches than you can possibly visit during your holiday, but it has much more to offer than that!
 You can visit the capital of Seychelles – Victoria – with the bustling local market and the Botanical gardens.
-Go hiking and explore the jungle, waterfalls, stunning viewpoints, visit the most famous beaches, go sea kayaking, snorkeling, scuba diving, or rent a car and tour the island in search for a remote beach and a perfect Robinson Crusoe experience…
+It’s also a great place for hiking and exploring the jungle, viewing waterfalls, and stunning viewpoints.

-Don’t miss the Vallée de Mai Nature Reserve UNESCO World Heritage Site, tropical rainforest and home to the worlds biggest nut – coco-de-mer.
+You will find some of the world’s most beautiful beaches on Praslin, like Anse Lazio, Anse Georgette, or Cote d’Or.
+Don’t miss the Vallée de Mai Nature Reserve UNESCO World Heritage Site, tropical rainforest and home to the world’s biggest nut – coco-de-mer.

-Praslin is also the best base for day trips to neighbouring islands, but if you are looking for a more special experience, I can really recommend booking a longer tour and spend a few days exploring the islands by boat.
+TIP: If you are looking for a more special experience, I can really recommend booking a longer boat tour and spend a few days exploring the islands by boat.
 Sailing is a great way to see more Seychelles islands that you wouldn’t easily get to otherwise!
-And no, you don’t have to own a private yacht or win a lottery in order to do that – sailing in the Seychelles does not necessarily have to be more expensive than staying at a hotel!
+And no, you don’t have to own a private yacht or win a lottery in order to do that.
+Sailing in Seychelles does not necessarily have to be more expensive than staying at a hotel!
 Our 8-day catamaran cruise cost less than 2.500 EUR, all in.
 Here you can find a selection of multi-day sailing tours.

 3. La Digue

 We spent a day at La Digue and enjoyed exploring the island by bike.
-The things that left the biggest impression was the old Copra mill which demonstrated the traditional method of milling the coconuts to produce the coconut oil, an old cemetery, and the beaches.
+The things that left the biggest impression were the old Copra Mill where we witnessed the traditional method of milling the coconuts to produce the coconut oil, an old cemetery, and the beaches.

-The next five islands are all within a pretty easy reach from Praslin and you will find plenty of local companies offering to bring you there.
+These islands are all within a pretty easy reach from Praslin and you will find plenty of local companies offering to bring you there.
 Despite that, the islands are not mass tourism destinations and you will have plenty of opportunities to see lots of wildlife, swim on desolate beaches, and enjoy a more authentic travel experience than on the main islands.

 4 – 5.
 Grande Soeur and Petite Soeur

-The sister islands Grande Soeur and Petite Soeur (Big Sister and Little Sister) are amongst the best preserved and unspoilt islands in the Seychelles as they escaped any form of development.
+The sister islands Grande Soeur and Petite Soeur (Big Sister and Little Sister) are amongst the best-preserved and unspoiled islands in Seychelles.
+Both these islands escaped pretty much any form of development.
 The two islands are also home to a nesting sea turtle population.

 Petite Soeur is surrounded by a reef and can only be accessed when the sea is particularly calm.

 It’s an exceptional place with an amazing pristine beach, tall palm trees, impressive granite boulders, and giant turtles roaming around.
 The interior of the small island looks like it could be a set from a Jurassic Park movie.
-It’s like being back in prehistoric times.
+It’s like taking a trip back to prehistoric times.

 A once-in-a-lifetime experience, a day on Grande Soeur island was definitely the highlight of our trip to Seychelles.